Table of contents

 - Then, outline how employees should go about submitting candidates and any necessary documentation by establishing a referral submission process.

-- Detail the timeline for reviewing referrals, the selection process, and be clear on when employees will receive their reward.
+- Detail the timeline for reviewing referrals, and the selection and onboarding process, and be clear on when employees will receive their reward.
 For example, will it be after they make a referral, once a candidate gets hired, or after they’ve completed their probationary period?

 Today, there’s lots of tech to make this more straightforward.
 As scheduling software automates a calendar, applicant tracking tools streamline referrals.